 culture of peace

-Within this framework, our committee’s main emphasis for 2010-11 is disarmament.
-We believe along with other Dominicans that “Our country and our world will be safer by the reduction and eventual elimination of all weapons including nuclear, chemical, biological and conventional.”
+In 2011, our Congregation committed to a Stance for Nuclear Disarmament: “Our country and our world will be safer by the reduction and eventual elimination of all weapons including nuclear, chemical, biological and conventional.”

 To that end: